Basis-Theory/basistheory-integration-guides/collections/guides/quickstarts/quickstart_ruby.md

 ruby basistheory.rb
 ```

-🎉🎉🎉 You’ve successfully created a Token for your data and read it back: 🎉🎉🎉
+🎉🎉🎉 You’ve successfully created a Token for your data and read it back 🎉🎉🎉

 ```bash
 > Create a Token: